 - Reward and recognition are missing from your work.

 - Your environment isn’t physically safe.

 A lot of things can contribute to workplace stress, and while anxiety and depression are different from workplace stress, unchecked stress can lead to greater mental health and wellbeing issues.

-So what can you do to help make your work day a little less stressful?
+How to make your work day a little less stressful

 Change your physical position at least once every hour.